solanin/SmallTimeBeachBanditsP2/README.md

 **Jacob Westerback**

-Environment, Health bar, UI, High score
+Environment, Health bar, UI, High score, Menus

 **Conner Westover**

-Enemy types, Enemy spawning, Controls, High score
+Enemy types, Enemy spawning, Controls

 ###Post Mortem
 Overall we acomplished what we set out to do.
 One thing that could be imporved is enemy AI.